Estonia Education Scholarships

 Scholarship Programs

-The Alexander Dubcek Fund at the University of Minnesota provides generous scholarships to students, faculty and Eastern European students and scholars.
+The Alexander Dubcek Fund at the University of Minnesota is an exchange program between the University of Minnesota and Eastern European countries.
+It is named after Alexander Dubecek who was Slovak politician and political leader of Czechoslovakia in the late 1960s.
+It provides generous scholarships to students, faculty and Eastern European students and scholars.
 Funding is available under the following circumstances:

-- Faculty may be qualified to receive up to $5,000 to go to Estonia for research or scholarly collaboration and Estonian university faculty may apply as well, to help fund their research at UMN.
+• Faculty may be qualified to receive up to $3,000 to visit Estonia for research or scholarly collaboration.
+Estonian university faculty may apply as well, to help fund their research at UMN.